 - Extra peanuts finely chopped, for sprinkling on top (optional)

 - Line a large rimmed baking sheet with non-stick foil or parchment paper.

 - Dissolve baking soda in water and set next to the stove.

 - In a microwave-safe bowl or Pyrex measuring cup, heat the peanut butter for 30 seconds or until it is soft and warm.
 Add the vanilla to the peanut butter.

 - Combine the 2 tablespoons water, sugar and corn syrup in a large, heavy, nonstick saucepan.
-Cook over medium-high heat until a candy thermometer reads 275F.
-Lower heat slightly, add butter and and peanuts and stir constantly over medium until candy thermometer reads 300 degrees.
+Stir until fully blended, then cook over medium-high heat until a candy thermometer or a deep fry thermometer reads 275F.
+Lower heat slightly, add butter and peanuts and stir constantly over medium until candy thermometer reads 300 degrees.